 Discovery of Fawcett

-The story of Fawcett in Royal Geographic Society in 1911 left an impression on one of listeners – Sir Arthur Conan Doyle.
-He was inspired to create the novel "The Lost World" (1912) about an expedition to a similar plateau and discovery of living dinosaurs and other amazing creatures there.
-Later this inspiration has been erroneously attributed to another location in South America – the magnificent Mount Roraima, but Fawcett has not been travelling there.
+The story of Fawcett in Royal Geographic Society in 1911 left an impression on one of the listeners – Sir Arthur Conan Doyle.
+He was inspired to create the novel "The Lost World" (1912) about an expedition to a similar plateau and the discovery of living dinosaurs and other amazing creatures there.
+Later this inspiration has been erroneously attributed to another location in South America – the magnificent Mount Roraima, but Fawcett has not been traveling there.

 Noel Kempff Mercado

-One more legendary personality linked to this beautiful place is Doctor Noel Kempff Mercado (1924 – 1986) – the pioneer of nature conservation movement in Bolivia.
+One more legendary personality linked to this beautiful place is Doctor Noel Kempff Mercado (1924 – 1986) – the pioneer of the nature conservation movement in Bolivia.

-This event shocked the society of Bolivia and more active fight against drug cartels started, although the case was not solved.
+This event shocked the society of Bolivia and a more active fight against drug cartels started, although the case was not solved.

-National park was established in this area in 1979 and initially it was named – Parque Nacional Huancacha.
+National park was established in this area in 1979 and initially, it was named – Parque Nacional Huancacha.
 Park was renamed in 1988 to commemorate the deceased Dr. Mercado.

 This unique natural monument became a World Heritage site in 2000.
-The area of national park currently is 1 583 810 ha.
+The area of the national park currently is 1 583 810 ha.

 Park can be entered only from two locations and entrance here is restricted.
-Trip to waterfalls takes much time and effort and often tourists prefer to pay more for airplane trip.
+Trip to waterfalls takes much time and effort and often tourists prefer to pay more for an airplane trip.
 Tourists can visit the falls in the dry season of the year – in November – May.

-It would be modest to say that Bolivia is an exciting country: Bolivia IS full with unexpected, pleasant surprises!
+It would be modest to say that Bolivia is an exciting country: Bolivia IS full of unexpected, pleasant surprises!

-The ultimate guide to discovering everything Bolivia has to offer, from the shimmering blue waters of Lake Titicaca to the blindingly white salt flats of the Salar de Uyuni, from the snow-capped peaks of the Andes to the verdant rain forests of the Amazon.
+The ultimate guide to discovering everything Bolivia has to offer, from the shimmering blue waters of Lake Titicaca to the blindingly white salt flats of the Salar de Uyuni, from the snow-capped peaks of the Andes to the verdant rain forest of the Amazon.